Raaatus/Automatic_Install_Windows/README.md

 ### *Configure Diskpart*
-(optionnal)
+*(optionnal)*

-We won't go into detail about the different partitions, but for a configuration for people with global experience, I clearly haven't tested all the possible scenarios, of all the diskpart commands, you can test for yourself.
+*We won't go into detail about the different partitions, but for a configuration for people with global experience, I clearly haven't tested all the possible scenarios, of all the diskpart commands, you can test for yourself.*

-(/optionnal)
+A brief explanation, Click [here](./DiskpartConfig.md).

+*(/optionnal)*

 ### *Create a iso file*
 (optionnal)